leewtai/leewtai.github.io/courses/consult/template.md

 #### Requirements and metrics

-[Short & long term metrics that aligns the project efforts with the project's intent]
+[Short & long term metrics that aligns the project efforts with the project's intent.
+How does one know if success is achieved?]

 - Deliverable
   - A documented library that ingests any video of people moving that can then